devplanet-dp/firebase-video-upload/README.md

 ![match profiles](https://i.imgur.com/zJ3yExb.png)

-As you know the code signing is managed by the fastlane match, so you need to disable the **automatic code signing** in the XCode project.
+As you know, code signing is managed by the fastlane match, so you need to disable the **automatic code signing** in the XCode project.
 You can also add a lane to sync certificates on the machine.
 Open **Fastfile** and add following configuration:
 ```
 desc "Sync certificates"
   lane :sync_profiles do